top of page

 Integrated Schools in Oakland Are Overdue

 Racially discriminatory housing and lending practices contributed to neighborhood segregation in Oakland.
-Without meaningful integration policies in place, Oakland exacerbates the harmful effects of neighborhood segregation in its schools.
+Without meaningful integration policies in place, Oakland school administrators exacerbate the harmful effects of neighborhood segregation in their schools.

-Integrate Oakland Schools advocates for racially and socioeconomically integrated living and learning environments in Oakland, CA. We combine data-driven advocacy with close community collaboration to broaden the opportunities for students and families to thrive in diverse settings.
-LAUNCHING 11/2020.
-Stay tuned!
+Integrate Oakland Schools presents data insights and trends that illuminate the degree to which school communities are divided by race and class in Oakland, CA. We partner with school and community groups to expand awareness of school integration, and broaden the opportunities for students and families to thrive in diverse settings.

 Sign Up for Updates